 The list is long for reasons why we should get groceries for our meals instead of eating out or ordering in.
 While it’s typically less expensive than eating out for every meal, grocery shopping isn’t exactly cheap.
 But it is downright expensive if you don’t have a strategy.

-Good news: You can slash your grocery costs.
-These tips require effort, but when combined, they can really add up to significant savings and make a big difference in your household finances.
+You can do something about this.
+These tips require effort and perhaps even a change of attitude and food choices, but when combined, they can really add up to make a big difference and keep you on budget.

 1. Shake it up, baby!